AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 Several security improvements have been made to FDA accounts:

 * ODBC drivers are now directly installed with Adobe Campaign Third Parties.
 Manual steps are no longer required to install the drivers.
-* Google Big Query is now available for Hosted deployments.
 * When configuring your external account, you can now login to your Snowflake account using Key pair authentication for enhanced authentication security.
 * When configuring your external account, you can now login to your Azure Synapse Analytics account using the System-assigned managed identity.